JeremyBYU/realsense-tracking/README.md

 ### All dependencies in one folder

 This shows a way to run this code here without even needing docker!
 Just copy the binaries and shared libraries from the docker container and run.
+The following code will copy all dependencies into the `dependencies` folder: `./scripts/cpld.sh ./bin/rs-integrate-server ./dependencies`

 A couple of caveats: If you are using raspbian and have the 64bit kernel mode enabled then you must use the loader in the dependencies folder to launch the program.
 Basically